openlegend/core-rules/core/SRD.md

 you used Entropy, then the creature is undead.
 You can use this boon to animate existing creatures or undead, such as by creating a live wolf from bones and fur or a zombie from an unearthed tomb.
-However, you cannot use this boon to animate supernatural creatures, such as dragons or basilisks.
+However, you cannot use this boon to animate extraordinary creatures, such as dragons or basilisks.
 Your ability to animate the creature grants no special control or influence over it.
 Since it was birthed through magic, it has no concept of family, creator, or parent.
 In the case of aggressive